Pyramid Peak (Pierce County, Washington): History

 The descriptive name Pyramid Peak came from its pyramidal shape.
 An early writer described the peak as follows; "We had a better chance to observe Pyramid Peak in the morning light.
 It is in the form of a gigantic pyramid, perfect in outline.
 From a distance it appears to be black basalt, and on its sides no snow clings."
-The name was officially adopted in 1913 by the United States Board on Geographic Names.
+The toponym was officially adopted in 1913 by the United States Board on Geographic Names.
 The first ascent of this peak was made in 1915 by a Mountaineers party.

 Climate

 Pyramid Peak is located in the marine west coast climate zone of western North America.
-Most weather fronts originate in the Pacific Ocean, and travel northeast toward the Cascade Mountains.
-As fronts approach, they are forced upward by the peaks of the Cascade Range (Orographic lift), causing them to drop their moisture in the form of rain or snowfall onto the Cascades.
+Most weather fronts originating in the Pacific Ocean travel northeast toward the Cascade Mountains.
+As fronts approach, they are forced upward by the peaks of the Cascade Range (orographic lift), causing them to drop their moisture in the form of rain or snow onto the Cascades.
 As a result, the west side of the Cascades experiences high precipitation, especially during the winter months in the form of snowfall.
-During winter months, weather is usually cloudy, but, due to high pressure systems over the Pacific Ocean that intensify during summer months, there is often little or no cloud cover during the summer.
+Because of maritime influence, snow tends to be wet and heavy, resulting in high avalanche danger.
+During winter months, weather is usually cloudy, but due to high pressure systems over the Pacific Ocean that intensify during summer months, there is often little or no cloud cover during the summer.